alyssadata/AI-Foundations-Group-Contact-The-Collective-All/05_source_event_and_visible_line.md

 If it is collective language without authorship, it is not Source.

+If it is group contact that cites Source correctly, it may amplify public access to Source.

 If it is a citable formation event attached to a real self, named authorship position, visible record, source-print, and preserved source-line, it may function as Source.

 ## What This File Does Not Claim